asenneff/manager/Handling_The_Funk.md

 ANd sometimes, when everything else above seems in order, the very best thing to do is:

 **7. Nothing**

+This is the hardest one to do, but many times it's the right one.
 Trust your devs, they know what they are doing and let them do their job.
 Software is uncertain, and this might be one of the times where you just need to embrace the uncertainty.